-Perception has a powerful influence on property value.
+Perception is one of the more powerful factors affecting property value.
 That’s true even when the specific view or opinion doesn’t make much sense, like with haunted houses.
 It’s also a bit silly when applied to address suffixes — but homebuyers can still make their decisions based on whether a property is on an avenue or street.

 It turns out that homes located on drives, lanes, avenues and boulevards have a higher cost per square foot than houses on streets.
 Additionally, properties that are on numbered streets will sell for less when compared to homes on named streets.
 If your house is on a common road like First Street, you can expect a lower sale price than you’d get on a street like Strawberry Lane.

 Obviously, you can’t change your home’s address, so you can’t do much here.

 If you have kids, you’re probably tuned into which school districts are the best in your area.
 But otherwise, you might not realize that your local school district has an affect on how you can price your home.
 It’s a point you’ll want to consider before you list your property.

 Clearly, homes near top-rated schools will sell for more money.
 There’s nothing more new parents love than seeing that a house is only a 15-minute walk from the best school district in the area.
 Alternatively, you may not attract families as much when you live far away, or when your home isn’t near a specific school district.